Can you identify with the following situation — and can you learn from this story?

 Except when they don’t.

-The best explanation I can give you comes straight from the mouth of a high school basketball coach named Tim Notke, “Hard work beats talent when talent doesn’t work hard.”
+The best explanation we can give comes straight from the mouth of a high school basketball coach Tim Notke, “Hard work beats talent when talent doesn’t work hard.”

 Talent can only get you so far.
 A person has to activate their talent in order to make anything big happen.
 If they don’t, it’s as if they never even had the talent in the first place.